 “Speak with your mortgage broker before going and buying to ensure you are financially ready when making your decision,” he says.

-Words by Melanie Hearse
+Written by Melanie Hearse